Sharpening a gap theorem: nonnegative Ricci and small curvature concentration: Introduction

 This gives conditions akin to \eqref{main2cond1} and \eqref{main2cond4}.
 Moreover, by {\cite[Corollary 4.3]{CM}} and Lemma \ref{volfromSob}, we know that there exists a $v_0(n,v)>0$ such that

 which gives \eqref{main2cond3}.
 Penultimately, for any $t>0$, the conditions

 together imply the injectivity radius bound

 by \cite{CGT} for some $\iota(n,v_0)>0$ which does not depend on $t>0$.
 This gives condition \eqref{main2cond2}.
 Finally, condition \eqref{main2cond5} follows immediately from the assumption that $g(t)$ is a bounded curvature flow (so in particular, lower scalar curvature bounds are preserved by the maximum principle).
-The proof of Theorem \ref{main} then follows synonymously as above.\\
+The proof of Theorem \ref{main} then follows synonymously (see section \ref{proofOfMain}).\\

 The issue that arises when $(M,g)$ has unbounded curvature is \emph{not} establishing short-time existence of the flow.
 Indeed, by {\cite[Theorem 4.1]{CHL}}, we can say that if $(M,g)$ satisfies the hypotheses of Theorem \ref{main} (for some $v>0$), then for any $\alpha>0$ there is a Ricci flow $g(t)$ with $g(0)=g$, defined on some short time interval $[0,T(\alpha, g)]$, which enjoys $\alpha/t$ curvature control.
 Rather, the issues that we primarily face in this case are: 1.
 Extending the flow for all times $t\in[0,\infty)$; and 2.
 Establishing the faster than $1/t$ curvature decay as in \eqref{main2cond4} in Theorem \ref{main2}.
 We get around both of these issues by showing that there exists a\footnote{The question of uniqueness of Ricci flows emanating from unbounded curvature complete metrics is still unanswered in general.} Ricci flow $g(t)$ which preserves the Sobolev inequality and curvature concentration of the initial metric (up to dimensional constants).
 Let us explain this in slightly more detail: Just as mentioned in the bounded curvature case above, we obtain from an asymptotic volume ratio at least $v>0$, the Sobolev inequality